-This is a plot about readership of publications that are hosted on Camayak's platform.
+This is a plot about editor activity of publications that are hosted on Camayak's platform.
 I plotted various indicators of staff behavior over time.

 We distinguish between the summer season and all other seasons in these ways.

 - Chord progression (i v i III versus I V vi IV)